lijiebin/RouterOne/README.md

 ```

-With Route Parameters, dynamic paramters with `{}` wrapped, then will be transfer to controller method or clousre function paramter in the order of appearance.
+With Route Parameters, dynamic paramters with `{}` wrapped, then will be transfer to controller method or clousre function paramter by the order of appearance.

 ```php